Profiling systematic uncertainties in Simulation-Based Inference with Factorizable Normalizing Flows: Handling of systematic uncertainties

-Another similar direction of research is the factorization of the effect of systematic uncertainties using parametric ansatz, as proposed in \cite{Schofbeck:2025smeft,zwzt-1rrw}.
-This approach involves modeling the effect of systematic variations on the likelihood ratio between two hypotheses using a parametric form, typically involving a linear expansion around a nominal configuration.
+Another similar direction of research is the parametric modelling of systematic uncertainties, as proposed in \cite{Schofbeck:2025smeft,zwzt-1rrw} and recently applied to the extraction of proton structure at the LHC~\cite{Barrue:2026qul}.
+This approach assumes that the effect of a systematic variation on the data can be factorized from the physics parameter of interest $\theta$, such that:

-where the effect of the nuisance parameters is then factorized in a linear expansion around a nominal configuration $(\nu_0)$ using a classifier written in the form: